-If you were searching the web as a consumer, looking for the best Psychologist, would you know what to look for?
+If you were searching the web as a consumer, looking for the best Psychologist, would you know what to search for?

-If you said that you would look for someone experienced, it is a good guess, but years of experience don’t seem to make too much of a difference when it comes to improving therapeutic outcomes (Minami et al., 2009).
+If you said that you would look for someone experienced, it is a good guess, but years of experience don’t seem to make too much of a difference in improving therapeutic outcomes (Minami et al., 2009).

-What may be important is that they are a Psychologist and not a Counsellor.
-In Australia, anyone can call themselves a Counsellor and open up a practice, even without having undergone training.
-However, if they are a Psychologist than they have to have completed at least four years of undergraduate training, plus a post-graduate degree or at least 2 years of formal supervision.
+What may be necessary is that they are a Psychologist and not a Counsellor.
+In Australia, anyone can call themselves a Counsellor and open up a practice, even without training.
+However, if they are a Psychologist, they have to have completed at least four years of undergraduate training, plus a post-graduate degree or at least two years of formal supervision.
 Psychologists are also obliged to abide by the Australian Psychological Society’s (APS) code of ethics, whereas Counsellors are not.

-If you said the company that they worked for or how much they charged, these are both good guesses too.
-However, private practice Psychologists are either self-employed and set their own price for their service, or are employed by a company that they work for, and have their price set for them.
-It is unlikely that all Psychologists within the same practice are equally effective, even if they are charging the same amount.
+If you said the company they worked for or how much they charged, these are both good guesses.
+However, private practice Psychologists are self-employed and set their price for their service, or a company employs and sets their price for them.
+Therefore, it is unlikely that all Psychologists within the same practice are equally effective, even if they are charging the same amount.

-The current recommended rate for a 45-60 minute Psychological consultation in Australia is set at $238.00 by the APS, but all Psychologists have the discretion to vary this fee.
-What this often means is that services in more affluent locations with client’s who have a greater capacity to pay a larger amount will charge more (also due to higher rent), whereas services in poorer areas will often charge less.
+The current recommended rate for a 45–60 minute Psychological consultation in Australia is set at $238.00 by the APS, but all Psychologists have the discretion to vary this fee.
+For example, services in more affluent locations often charge more, whereas services in poorer areas often charge less.

 More expensive Psychologists may believe themselves to be better Psychologists too, but this doesn’t mean that they are.
 The self-evaluations of therapists are often not very accurate, with a largely positive bias suggesting overconfidence in their general abilities.
-In a 2012 study by Walfish, McAllister, O’Donnell, and Lambert (2012), they found that out of the 129 therapists that were surveyed, 25% estimated that their therapy results were in the top 10% compared to the other therapists, and not a single therapist believed that they were worse than the average.
-If this sample is representative of the general population, this means that at least 50% of Psychologists don’t realise how bad they are, and may therefore not be aware of what they are doing wrong and what they need to do to improve.
+In a 2012 study by Walfish, McAllister, O’Donnell, and Lambert (2012), they found that out of the 129 therapists surveyed, 25% estimated that their therapy results were in the top 10% compared to the other therapists.
+Not a single therapist believed that they were worse than the average.
+If this sample represents the general population, this means that at least 50% of Psychologists don’t realise how bad they are and may therefore not be aware of what they are doing wrong and what they need to do to improve.

 What is known is that some Psychologist’s do consistently outperform other Psychologists (Wampold & Brown, 2005).
-In a 2015 study by Brown, Simon and Minami (2015), they looked at 2,820 therapists, with a combined sample size of 162,168 cases, and found that the lowest-performing therapists required as much as 3 times the number of sessions to produce successful outcomes as the average therapist, and as much as 7 times the number of sessions as the highest-performing therapists.
-This indicates that choosing the right Psychologist is a very important task.
+In a 2015 study by Brown, Simon and Minami (2015), they looked at 2,820 therapists, with a combined sample size of 162,168 cases.
+The researchers found that the lowest-performing therapists required three times more sessions to produce successful outcomes than the average therapist.
+They also needed as much as seven times the number of sessions as the highest-performing therapists.
+So choosing the right Psychologist is a crucial task.
 But,

 What characteristics do the best Psychologist’s have, and what do they do that makes them so successful?